tikishen/comment_app_project/comment-app-advanced/README.md

 You can happily delete your comments now.
 However, after 5 seconds of deleting the comment, you will see an error in the console:
 ![Comment](https://github.com/tikishen/comment_app_project/blob/master/image/Comment-17.png)

-This happens because we forgot to clear the comment timer, modify `CommentText.js`, add a lifecycle `commentWillUnmount` to clear the timer when the comment component is destroyed:
+This happens because we forgot to clear the comment timer, modify `CommentText.js`, add a lifecycle `commentWillUnmount` to clear the timer when the comment component is destroyed (Back to question tree: Which of the followings is FALSE about `componentWillUnmount()`?):
 ```
   componentWillUnmount () {
     clearInterval(this._timer)